Deteriorating Patients & Rapid Response Systems Award

 The award will recognise individuals or teams of clinicians such as rapid response / medical emergency / critical care outreach teams, resuscitation or similar services that have demonstrably improved care processes and outcomes of deteriorating patients or patients at-risk of deterioration.
 This could include identification and care of acutely ill patients who are also at the end of life.

-Entries are accepted from across the NHS for projects or initiatives from groups who have looked at deterioration in a specific cohort of patients – such as frail older people, those who have been admitted in an emergency, those in intensive care – or who have looked at deterioration across the broader patient population.
+Entries are accepted from across the NHS public sector social care for projects or initiatives from groups who have looked at deterioration in a specific cohort of patients.

 Provide a description of the context of the project or initiative, what targets were set and how were they decided upon.
 Explain how the project drew on existing best practice in the recognition and rapid prevention of patient deterioration.